tullyvelte/RedRovr/README.md

 # RedRovr
-A Python, Mongo, Flask, Bootstrap web app for scraping Mars info
+#### A Python, Mongo, Flask, Bootstrap web app for scraping Mars info

-# Mission to Mars
-Goal was to build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+The goal was to build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 ## Scraping